5 Steps to Becoming a CPA in Maryland

 1. Get Your Education

 a.
 Request information from universities in Maryland offering programs in accounting.
-The Maryland Board of Public Accountancy requires all certified public accountants to possess a bachelor’s degree or higher with a major in accounting, and a total of 150 semester hours of college credit.
+The Maryland Board of Public Accountancy requires all certified public accountants to hold a bachelor’s degree or higher with a major in accounting, and a total of 150 semester hours of college credit.

 b.
 If you’re already enrolled in an accounting program or have already earned your degree, confirm that the program is approved by the Maryland Board of Public Accountancy.
 In Maryland, programs must be accredited by one of the following associations:

 - Association to Advance Collegiate Schools of Business

 - Accreditation Council for Business Schools and Programs

 - Middle States Association of Colleges and Schools

 If your program is not accredited by one of these entities, it must be evaluated by the Maryland Board of Public Accountancy to see if it fulfills the state’s education requirements so that you can sit for the Uniform CPA Examination.
 Non-United States school transcripts must be evaluated by the NASBA International Evaluation Service (NIES).